choosing the right knife sharpeners

 • Compact size: Easy to store

-• Multiple grits: Achieve sharper results on straight-edge knife blade
+• Multiple grits: Achieve sharper results on straight-edge knife blades

 Cons of Manual Knife Sharpeners: